 - Partner with government, private developers and community housing providers and other stakeholders to replicate the housing model demonstrated through our housing projects

 - Utilise knowledge and experience in design and technology to create high quality housing that enables living with independence

 - Share design and technology innovations with partners and other organisations

 - Provide resources for other housing providers to encourage the development of more housing options

-Smart home technology is a key feature of these housing projects.
-This technology enables tenants with severe physical disabilities to use their smart phone or tablet to open doors, open and close blinds, control the temperature and light switches.
+Smart home technology is a key feature of the housing projects.
+This technology enables tenants with significant physical disabilities to use a smart phone or tablet to open doors, open and close blinds, control the temperature and light switches.
 Communications technology enables tenants to contact staff when they need help, or in the event of an emergency.
-Tenants are able to maximise their independence and privacy while still having access to 24 hour support.
+Tenants are able to maximise their independence and privacy while still having access to 24-hour support.

-Our apartments are peppered throughout larger mainstream residential developments.
-An additional apartment onsite accommodates disability support workers.
+Summer Housing apartments are peppered throughout larger mainstream residential developments.
+An additional apartment on-site accommodates disability support workers.

-The tenancies and properties are managed by a community housing organisation so that people with disability have the same tenancy rights as the rest of the population.
-A disability service organisation is appointed to provide tenants with the support they need for an initial two year period.
+The tenancies and properties are managed by a community housing organisation so that people with disability have the same tenancy rights as others within the community.
+A disability service organisation is appointed to provide tenants with the support they need for an initial period.